Goby Lake

 Goby Lake is a marine lake located on Koror island in Palau.
 There are about 70 other marine lakes located throughout the Rock Islands and Koror.
 Goby Lake is notable for endemic subspecies of golden jellyfish and is one of five marine lakes in Palau used for several scientific researches in evolutionary biology the other lakes being Jellyfish Lake, Clear Lake (Palau), Uet era Ngermeuangel, Uet era Ongael.

 Golden jellyfish

 Clear Lake is connected to the ocean through fissures and tunnels in the limestone of ancient Miocene reef.
 However the lake is sufficiently isolated and the conditions are different enough that the diversity of species in the lake is greatly reduced from the nearby lagoon.
 The golden jellyfish Mastigias cf. papua nakamurai and possibly other species in the lake have evolved to be substantially different from their close relatives living in the nearby lagoons.
-The lake is rich with several species of fish, including goby, giving to lake its name.
+The lake is rich with several species of fish, including goby, giving the lake its name.